-Go live on various social media platforms, discuss your work from the last year, highlights of your efforts and impact, bring forth the most interesting topics and questions for an engaging live stream.
-Talk about how your nonprofit is coping with the effects of Covid-19.
+Go live on various social media platforms, discuss your work from the last year, highlight your efforts and impact, bring forth the most interesting topics and questions for an engaging live stream.
+Talk about how your nonprofit is still coping with the effects of Covid-19 and settling into the normal once again.
 Share inspiring ways your team and organization have fought this year to reach your goals.

 You did it!
 You’ve brought in donations, found potential donors, and connected with your base.

 Make sure to send out an email at the end of 24 hours.
 Thank your email list profusely – if you have stats from the day, add those to your email.
 Should anything notable have happened, you should also include these events.
-It’s important to share how you will be using these donations to drive impact, share the expected results, your mission, and impact-goal.
+It’s important to share how you will be using these donations to drive impact, share the expected results, your mission, and the impact goal.

 On social media, you should also express gratitude.
 Create a thread on Twitter to give yourself room to write as much as you’d like, create a catchy caption on Instagram with a beautiful graphic, write a longer post for Facebook with accomplishments, and include a link to the finished fundraiser to post to LinkedIn.
 You want to cover all of your bases.